 The BackPack Program provides needy children with nutritious, child-friendly food when other resources, such as school lunches and after-school meals or snacks, are not available.
 Backpacks are discreetly distributed to participating children at schools on Fridays.
-Some sites operate during the school year; others operate year-round.
 This program helps provide the proper nutrition necessary for overall growth, physical and cognitive development and satisfactory performance in school.

-Second Harvest selects and obtains the food for our sites, and our volunteers assemble individual bags for distribution.
+Second Harvest selects and obtains the food for our sites and volunteers assemble individual bags for distribution.
 The food is nonperishable, vitamin fortified, and easy to prepare and consume.
-Some of the types of items that might be included are juice, soup, nutritious snack bars and crackers with peanut butter.
+Some of the types of items that might be included are juice, soup, nutritious snack bars and crackers.
 Children might also share the food with younger siblings at home.
-Second Harvest also includes an educational activity sheet related to nutrition in each backpack.

 The BackPack Program was designed by Feeding America, the food bank network that Second Harvest belongs to.
 The idea originated in Little Rock, Arkansas, after a school nurse asked the local food bank for help because hungry children were coming to her with stomachaches and dizziness.
 The children’s symptoms of hunger brought home the growing need for food assistance among children in our land of plenty.
 Children comprise 30 percent of the individuals Second Harvest serves.